 - Pick Your Number – and Stick to Your Guns!

 Staying within your agreed loan amount can prove challenging, especially in the heat of a bidding war or at auction, but the number one rule is: Stick to your budget.

 If the property is going to be auctioned and you’re a first-time bidder, take some ‘test runs’ to familiarise yourself with the process.
 Check the legal terms and conditions of auction; if your offer is accepted, and the reserve price met, you cannot withdraw.

-Regarding private sales, after making your offer you’ll be given a cooling off period of 30-90 days, and you’re not legally bound until you’ve signed the contract.
+Regarding private sales, after making your offer you’ll be given a cooling off period, and you’re not legally bound until you’ve signed the contract.